christianhansonn/PortfolioDataPipeline/README.md

 ## AWS Glue ETL and RDS

-I wrote the following Python script to utilize in my AWS Glue Crawler, preformed the ETL process, and loaded the cleaned data into Aurora Serverless MySQL database
+I wrote this [Python script](https://github.com/christianhansonn/PortfolioDataPipeline/blob/main/Glue/clean.ipynb) to utilize in my AWS Glue Crawler, preformed the ETL process, and loaded the cleaned data into Aurora Serverless MySQL database

 ## Querying and Visualizing the Cleaned Data